-The refining industry is highly competitive with respect to both crude oil and other feedstock supply and refined petroleum products.
+The refining industry is highly competitive with respect to both crude oil and other feedstock supply and refined petroleum product markets.
+We compete with many companies for available supplies of crude oil and other feedstocks and for sites for our refined petroleum products.
 Our Petroleum Segment may be unable to compete effectively with competitors within and outside of the industry, which could result in reduced profitability.
 In contrast to many of our competitors, we do not have a retail business and therefore are dependent upon others for outlets for our refined products, and we do not have arrangements exceeding a twelve-month period for much of our petroleum output and thus cannot offset losses from refining operations with profits from retail operations and may be less able to withstand periods of depressed refining margins or feedstock shortages.
 Some of our competitors also have materially greater financial and other resources than us and a greater ability to bear the economic risks inherent in our industry.
 In addition, our Petroleum Segment competes with other industries that provide alternative means to satisfy the energy and fuel requirements of its industrial, commercial, and individual customers.
 There are presently significant governmental incentives and consumer pressures to increase the use of alternative fuels in the United States.
 The more successful these alternatives become as a result of governmental incentives or regulations, technological advances, consumer demand, improved pricing, or otherwise, the greater the negative impact on pricing and demand for our products and profitability.